-- 3.1 The Guidelines is issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of clarifying the requirements on margin of solvency for Labuan takaful operators under Section 84 of the LIFSSA. - 3.2 Any person who fails to comply with the Guidelines may be subject to an administrative penalty under Section 36B and Section 36G of the LFSAA or Section 148 and Section 154 of the LIFSSA and/or other enforcement actions provided under the LFSAA and the LIFSSA.
+- 3.1 The Guidelines is issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of clarifying the requirements on margin of solvency for Labuan takaful operators under Section 84 of LIFSSA. - 3.2 Any person who fails to comply with the Guidelines is guilty of an offence punishable under Section 36B and 36G of the LFSAA.